integrity/integrity-website/src/integrity.markdown

 How do I use git submodules with Integrity? {#git-sub}
 -------------------------------------------

-Use this as your build command: `git submodules update --init && rake test` It'll fetch and update the submodules everytime the project is build.
+Use this as your build command: `git submodule update --init && rake test` It'll fetch and update the submodules everytime the project is build.

 How to handle database.yml and similar unversioned files? {#database-yml}